 Hep B Prevention

-- Get all three doses of the Hepatitis B Vaccine
+- Get all the doses of the Hepatitis B Vaccine

-- Don’t share drug use supplies such as needles, syringes, cotton, rinse water, cookers, spoons, straws or pipes.
-You can get clean needles at many locations in NYC.
+- Do not share drug use supplies such as needles, syringes, cotton, rinse water, cookers, spoons, straws or pipes.
+You can get new syringes and drug use equipment at many locations in NYC.

-- Don’t share or reuse medical supplies (diabetic needles, finger stick devices, etc.)
+- Do not share or reuse medical supplies (diabetic needles, finger stick device, etc.)

-- Have safer sex: avoid sexual activity that involves the possibility of blood exposure and use condoms.
+- Have safer sex: avoid sexual activity that involves the possibility of blood exposure.
 You can get free NYC condoms.

-- Do not share personal items (razors, clippers, toothbrushes, etc.) that could have blood on them.
+- Do not share personal care items (razors, clippers, toothbrushes, etc.) because they could have blood on them.

-- Only get tattoos and piercings in a licensed business and be sure that new sterile equipment is used.
+- Only get tattoos and piercings in a licensed business and be sure that new sterile equipment and ink is used.

 - Clean blood spills immediately with 1 part bleach and 10 parts water.